misterorion/misterorion.com/content/posts/py-tweepy.md

  - Python
 ---

-Have you ever wanted to just dash off a tweet from the command line?
+Have you ever wanted to just dash off a tweet from the command line in a fit of haste?

 Python makes this pretty easy, but you'll need a developer account first.